Is Perfection A Bad Thing?

 Look at your product and what customers are telling you about it.
 What are they using it for, how are they using it, what do they like about it?
 What could go wrong with any of those aspects?
 What will affect their use or their enjoyment of it?
 These are areas you need to have standards for.

 The standards can be refined over time (aka Step 1) but if you’re changing them every time you use them, that defeats the purpose.
 Set yourself a duration for how often you are going to review and update them.
 Initially, this may be quite frequently, maybe 3-6 months but eventually, 12 months may be enough.

 Once you’ve got your standards in place, you can use these in Step 4:

-Get it right first time.
-Design a production process that is accurate and easy to repeat and prevents mistake happening in the first place.
+- Get it right the first time.
+Design a production process that is accurate and easy to repeat and prevents mistakes happening in the first place.
 This minimises the chances of finding something you don’t like and getting stuck in the spiral.

 When designing your process you should know the window of time you can allocate, what you can afford it to cost, as well as how you are meeting your quality standards at each step of the way.
 You’ll quite often hear quality professionals say ” you can have it fast and cheap, but it won’t be very good or you can have it fast and good but it won’t be cheap”!

 Even big industries with the big budgets don’t have perfection: Cars develop faults, PCs freeze, bestsellers have typos.
 This is because there comes a point where the cost of improving quality further outweighs the benefits of having that extra quality.